Maya Jama Rocks Tiny Leopard-Print Dress & Leather Jacket While Holding A Plate Of Cake

 “Simply stunning,” a fourth admirer commented.

 Wowing her loyal social media audience is nothing new for Jama.
 As previously reported by The Inquisitr, she wore a peach-colored crop top paired with light blue denim dungarees with rips in the knee area.
 To complete the outfit, Jama put on comfy white Converse sneakers.
 She has continued to work during the ongoing coronavirus pandemic and protected herself with a white face mask.
-The presenter was working on BBC’s new show Saving The Summer and had social distanced rehearsals on the day the images were taken.
+The presenter was working on BBC’s new show Saving The Summer and was participating in socially distanced rehearsals on the day the images were taken.